MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 * By default, Misty's AV streaming service is disabled when the robot boots up.
 You must enable this service before you can start AV streaming.
 You can enable the AV streaming service with the [`EnableAvStreamingService`](./#misty-enableavstreamingservice) command.
 * Enabling the AV streaming service automatically disables Misty's camera service.
 Misty cannot take pictures, record videos, or use computer vision functionality (such as face detection or face recognition) while the AV streaming service is enabled.
 For more information, see [AV Streaming Service](../../../misty-ii/robot/misty-ii/#av-streaming-service).
+* Misty cannot use her microphones for wake word detection, recording audio, or capturing speech while actively streaming audio and video.
 * Misty's AV streaming service is unidirectional at this time.
 You can stream audio and video from Misty to an external device, but the robot cannot play live media streams.
 * Misty's video stream is rotated 90 degrees counterclockwise.
 You can rotate the stream to the orientation you prefer by changing the settings in your streaming client.
 * This command is currently in **Beta**, and related hardware, firmware, or software is still under development.
 Feel free to use this command, but recognize that it may behave unpredictably at this time.